 There are plenty of reasons why you should listen to both Akanksha and Neha.
 Let me give the top 3:

-- They are women most people can relate to – middle-class upbringing, did an engineering degree, settled down for a (IT) job, got married (Neha).
+- They are women most people can relate to – middle-class upbringing, did an engineering degree, settled down for an (IT) job, got married (Neha).

 - The three sisters describe in great detail, how they picked a dying handicraft and how they made it popular – including giving artisans meaningful and respectable jobs.

-- During the course of the conversation you will realize how much of an importance they give to values, and how they built a business around the fundamental values they believed in.
+- During the course of the conversation, you will realize how much importance they give to values, and how they built a business around the fundamental values they believed in.

-What Does They Talk about in this Interview?
+What Do They Talk about in this Interview?

 - where do you come from?

-- First fascinated with idea of doing business?
+- First, fascinated with the idea of doing business?

 - what does business mean to you?